MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 ### Onboarding process for business partners
-The following items are a generic list of steps that one should consider when onboarding business from your organization.
+The following items are a generic list of steps that one should consider when onboarding business partners from your organization.

 - determine the start date for working with a business partner.
 - notify all relevant departments as to the specific start time and date.